byte-physics/igortest/docu/sphinx/source/examples.rst

    :name: example6-code-2

-In this example, the automatic invocation of the Unit Testing Framework is also producing `JUNIT Output`_.
+In this example, the automatic invocation of the Unit Testing Framework is also producing :ref:`JUNITOutput`.
 This allows the framework to be used in automated CI/CD Pipelines.

 .. note::